A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 Department Police Officers are sworn peace officers of the state of Washington.
 Their authority is derived from state statutes RCW 28B.10.550-Authority and RCW 28B.10.555-Powers.
 Officers meet state-mandated requirements for selection and training, including completion of the Basic Law Enforcement Academy conducted by the Washington State Criminal Justice Training Commission.

 The Department of Public Safety employs 3 full-time commissioned police officers and 1 full-time campus security officer, consisting of a Lieutenant, two officers, and a campus security officer.
 A staff of non-commissioned Community Service Officers (CSO's) assist the commissioned and security officers in their duties.
-CSO’s are part-time security personnel without arrest powers.
+CSO’s are part-time security personnel without arrest power.

 Access to Campus Facilities